 - All information is transferred to the new school and there is a requirement that they sign to evidence that the transfer of information has been made.

-Mrs S Wallace (Advisory SENCO) in consultation with SLT, Teaching and Support Staff.
+Mrs Antoinette Starmer-Smith (SENCO) in consultation with SLT, Teaching and Support Staff.

 This report will be reviewed as necessary to accurately reflect developments in our inclusive provision.